scirpt

 • 16: This is the diameter of the wheel the tire is designed to fit, in inches.

 Choosing the correct type of tire is also important.
 There are various tire types, including all-season, summer, winter and performance tires.
 Your choice should depend on the driving conditions where you live.
-Check out our post explaining the different types of tires to better understand.
+Read more about the different types of tires.

 The tread pattern of a tire plays a significant role in its performance.
 Tread patterns are designed to provide specific benefits, such as improved traction, handling and water evacuation.
 When selecting new tires, consider the type of weather and terrain you encounter regularly.